-4 'rebel' judges meet CJI Dipak Misra amid efforts to end SC rift
+4 'rebel' judges meet CJI, propose roster plan amid efforts to end SC rift

 New Delhi: In an effort to resolve the rift in the Supreme Court, the four 'rebel' judges on Thursday met Chief Justice of India Dipak Misra in his chambers for the second time this week.

+The four judges suggested a proposal on rostering SC judges and the allocation of important cases, a report in NDTV said.

+The report said the CJI assured the 'rebel' judges that he would look into their proposal on the roster.

-Four more judges -- Justices AK Sikri, NV Ramana, DY Chandrachud and UU Lalit -- were present in Thursday's meeting, which lasted around 30 minutes, a report in NDTV said.
+Four more judges -- Justices AK Sikri, NV Ramana, DY Chandrachud and UU Lalit -- were present in Thursday's meeting, which lasted around 30 minutes, according to NDTV.

 The CJI briefly met three judges -- Justices Ranjan Gogoi, MB Lokur and Kurian Joseph in the judges lounge before starting the court proceedings on Wednesday.